 Hyperthreading is an advancement to CPUs that enables a single core to process information faster as if it had the power of two cores.
 Hyperthreading divides information into multiple threads, allowing the core to process the threads simultaneously.

 Another component that influences processing speed is cache memory.
-The cache contains limited amounts of frequently accessed data, allowing the CPU to quickly use this memory rather than using memory from the main data storage and process commands faster.
+The cache contains limited amounts of frequently accessed data, allowing the CPU to quickly use this memory rather than waiting for memory from RAM and process commands faster.

 If you’re ready to start or continue your information technology career, consider earning a Google IT Support Professional Certificate on Coursera.
 With this program, you’ll earn an employer-recognized certificate from an industry leader and learn how to perform several IT support tasks, including installing programs, wireless networking, and computer assembly.